JustinMountain/personal-blog/posts/repurposing-an-old-laptop.md

 sudo systemctl status ssh
 ```

 The last - and arguably most important - step in turning this laptop into a server is ensuring that it won't go to sleep while the lid is closed.
 Still in the terminal, the following command will open a system configuration file.
-Navigate to where it says ‘#HandleLidSwitch=suspend’.
-Remove the # and change suspend to ignore ‘HandleLidSwitch=ignore’.
+Navigate to where it says `#HandleLidSwitch=suspend`.
+Remove the `#` and change suspend to ignore `HandleLidSwitch=ignore`.
 Make sure the changes are saved and nano has been closed:

 ```
 # Opens system configuration file